Mctripp10/clustering-iris-flower-data/README.md

 For agglomerative clustering, I used a dictionary to store the data points so that I could use the key values to figure out what cluster a given point is in when a merge happens.
-Then when a point is merged, I replace the position where it was in the dictionary with the index of the cluster where it was just merged to.
+Then, when a point is merged, I replace the position where it was in the dictionary with the index of the cluster where it was just merged to.
 This way, I can go to any given point's index in the dictionary and find which cluster that point